iconfu/svg-inject/README.md

 ### Example without using the `onload` attribute

 This example shows how to use SVGInject directly from Javascript without the `onload` attribute.
-After the DOM content has loaded, SVGInject is calledd on all elements with class `prevent-unstyled-image-flash`.
+After the DOM content has loaded, SVGInject is called on all elements with class `prevent-unstyled-image-flash`.
 It also implements a method to prevent [unstyled image flash](#how-does-svginject-prevent-unstyled-image-flash).

 ```html